emintz/ArduinoLib/RTOSAid/README.md

 it scales poorly as projects grow.
-If your project contains more than a half dozen files, you might want to consider upgrading to [Sloeber](https://eclipse.baeyens.it/) or a similar, more powerful IDE.
+If your project contains more than a half dozen files, you might want to consider upgrading to [Sloeber](https://eclipse.baeyens.it/) or aanother more powerful IDE.

 ### Logic Design-Related Prerequisites

-Users should understand and be comfortable using
+Users should be comfortable using

 * Breadboards
-* LEDs
+* LEDs and current limiting resistors
 * Pullup resistors
 * Active low logic
-* ESP32 GPIO pin functions
+* ESP32 GPIO pins

-Since the documentation does not include diagrams, users need to be able to assemble simple circuits from their description.
+Since the documentation does not include diagrams, users need to be able to assemble simple circuits from their descriptions.

 ### C++-Related Prerequisites

 Users should understand and be comfortable using

 * C++ classes -- constructors, destructors, functions, and fields
-* Virtual vs. non-virtual functions
+* Virtual and non-virtual functions
 * Virtual destructors
 * Pure virtual functions
-* Class templates
+* Class and function templates
 * Enumerations, both `enum` and `enum class`
 * Storage classes: static, automatic, and dynamic
+* Volatile fields

-Explanation of C++ and its many features are beyond the scope of this document.
-It does contain extensive examples and we hope that you find them helpful and informative.
+Explanation of C++ and its many features requires hundreds of pages, and is beyond the scope of this document.
+In view of the many first-rate C++-related resources already available, any such effort would be redundant.
+The library does, however, provide extensive examples which we hope you find informative.

-### FreeRTOS on the ESP32
+### Multitasking on the ESP32

-Even though RTOSAid minimizes the need, it could be helpful to know a bit about the following FreeRTOS features.
+Even though RTOSAid minimizes the need, it could be helpful to know a bit about

 * Tasks
 * Semaphores
 * Queues

+These are core features that support multi-tasking, the ability to perform, or at least appearing to perform, many operations concurrently.

 ### Low Level ESP32 Features

-#### Useful Background
+#### Background

 Even though RTOSAid to eliminate the need, it might be helpful to know a bit about the following low level ESP32 capabilities.

+* Interrupts
 * Timers
 * EEPROM memory